jflazaro/CSE31L-128-Bit-ALU/README.md

-# CSE31L_ALU
+# CSE31L_128_BIT_ALU
-Group Project on 128 bit ALU
+Group Project to design a 128 bit ALU using SystemVerilog